hendersonsa793-healthcare/epic-beaker-lab-workflow-portfolio/05_beaker-lis-case-studies/2_clinical-mapping/genital-culture-media-mapping-gap.md

-# Microbiology Workflow Issue – Missing Thayer-Martin Media for Genital Cultures
+# Missing Thayer-Martin Media for Genital Cultures

 ## Problem
 Genital-source wound culture workflows did not include Thayer-Martin agar as an available or default media option, despite its clinical relevance for recovery of *Neisseria gonorrhoeae*.